Skip To Content

 All Students Applying for Financial Aid

-Estimated awards will be provided to new traditional and traditional age transfer students after acceptance to the College and receipt of the FAFSA.
-These estimated awards are finalized after completion of the FAFSA and submission of additional documentation as requested by Student Financial Services.
+Estimated financial aid offers will be provided to new traditional and traditional age transfer students after acceptance to the College and receipt of the FAFSA.
+These estimated offers are finalized after completion of the FAFSA and submission of additional documentation as requested by Student Financial Services.
 All students applying for financial aid must complete the FAFSA (Free Application for Federal Student Aid) between January 1st and May 1st for the following academic year.
-Student can complete the FAFSA application online at www.studentaid.gov.
-A FSA ID, which is a username and password, (available through a link from the Student Aid website) is required for students and parents(s), if applicable, to file and sign the FAFSA application online.
+Student can complete the FAFSA application online at .
+A FSA ID which is a username and password, (available through a link from the Federal Student Aid website) is required for students and parents(s), if applicable, to file and sign the FAFSA application online.
 Filers should obtain a FSA ID prior to completing the FAFSA application, as the FSA ID serves as an electronic signature.
 Assistance with the FAFSA filing process is available through Student Financial Services.

 Additional Documentation Required for Financial Aid